grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 reports a transient ADS stream error, the policy should report that it is in TRANSIENT_FAILURE if it has never passed a config to its child.

+In an aggregate cluster, the `locality_picking_policy` and `endpoint_picking_policy` fields of the `xds_cluster_resolver_experimental` policy config (see below) come from the aggregate cluster, not the underlying clusters.
+Currently, we do not support any LB policy except ROUND_ROBIN, so this decision is moot.
+The CDS policy can either hardcode those fields with their default values, or leave them empty and let the `xds_cluster_resolver_experimental` policy apply those defaults.
+In the future, when other LB policies are supported, these fields will be derived from the aggregate cluster.

 ### Splitting up EDS LB Policy

 We will split up the EDS LB policy into two pieces: